Outstanding Woman in Atlantic Agriculture

 We are looking for women who are making a difference in the Agriculture Industry, they may be a farmer, and farm employee, working or volunteering at any step along the supply chain, or supporting rural Atlantic Canada.
 They show exceptional skills at home, in their community, regionally and beyond.
 They understand the importance of supporting primary producers, educating the general public and seek to grow and improve themselves at every opportunity.

 Nominations may be made by an individual or group to recognize a strong, dedicated and exceptional Woman in Agriculture in our region.

 Please send an email and tell us their story.
 Your email should include the reason why you feel they should be recognized along with the essential details: Name, Age, Location, Role(s) within the Industry, Examples of exceptional efforts, and a photograph if possible.

-The winner of this award will receive $150 cash PLUS $100 cash donation to be made to a charity or organization of their choice, a free registration to the 2018 Atlantic Farm Women’s Conference, and a special keepsake to commemorate the award.
+The winner of this award will receive $150 cash PLUS $100 cash donation to be made to a charity or organization of their choice, and a special keepsake to commemorate the award.